 The growth of our business is also dependent on our ability to ensure that we have access to diversified funding sources and secure scalable and stable funding to meet our users' needs.
 With our access to multiple funding sources and the ability to adjust allocation of funding needs to different sources, we are not dependent on any particular type of funding source, and we are able to withstand seasonality and fluctuations in the supply and costs of funding.
-As of December 31, 2020, we had over 70 funding partners, including commercial banks, consumer finance companies, and other licensed financial institutions.
-As of the same date, Juzi Licai no longer had any individual investors who had outstanding investments.
-Since 2016, we have also offered five public and private asset-backed securitization programs.
+In 2021, we cooperated with 14 new funding partners and as of December 31, 2021, we had cumulatively served over 130 funding partners, including commercial banks, consumer finance companies, and other licensed financial institutions, with many of which we developed long-term, stable business relationships.
+Since 2016, we have also offered six public and private asset-backed securitization programs.
+These diversification efforts have ensured adequate funding for our products and services so far, while the sustainable, reliable and scalable sources remain critical to our growth.